Enap, tablets 5 mg 60 pcs

 Overdose

-Symptoms: approximately 6 h after oral administration – marked BP decrease up to the development of collapse, water-electrolyte balance disorders, renal failure, hyperventilation, tachycardia, palpitations, bradycardia, dizziness, anxiety, cough, seizures, stupor.
-After oral administration of enalapril at doses of 300 and 440 mg, plasma serum concentrations of enalaprilate were 100 and 200 times higher than normal therapeutic concentrations, respectively.
+Symptoms: approximately 6 hours after ingestion – a pronounced decrease in blood pressure up to the development of collapse, water-electrolyte imbalance, renal failure, hyperventilation, tachycardia, palpitations, bradycardia, dizziness, anxiety, cough, convulsions, stupor.
+After oral administration of enalapril at a dose of 300 and 440 mg, serum concentrations of enalaprilat in blood plasma exceeded the usual therapeutic concentrations by 100 and 200 times, respectively.

 ---|---|